dvoralow/diary/README.md

   The final data called: "final_data_2013_2018"
 	Final Itay data, the data from 1987-2013 called "final_data_1987_2013", thies data create by Itay Vjn Rain, and all the "data prep" script is to get the new data to identical form.
 	I didn't run the 1987-2013 data again on the new script.
+	The file "kg_data_sizes" contain the data in the long format, withe the knowledge about sizes if reported.
+The size are vanish in the wide format of the data

 The folder "acess" contain an acess template "untouch_template", for use for new diary in the future.